NZPocketGuide.com© NZPocketGuide.com

 This picturesque little port town is the second oldest town in New Zealand and a must-visit for lovers of history and charming towns.
 Taking a walk through the town will reveal New Zealand’s first pub, New Zealand’s first post office, the first murder trial, oldest headstones, first commercial shipyard and more!
 Check out more places like this in the 10 Historical Places in Northland You Can’t Miss.

-Location: Horeke, 50 minutes from Opononi.
+Location: Horeke, approximately 50 minutes drive from Opononi.

 Ulrich Lange on Wikipedia© Ulrich Lange on Wikipedia